PFython/pyscript-local-runtime/README.md

 # pyscript-local-runtime

-This repository provides a template for running PyScript and all its runtime dependencies locally.
-You'd typically want to do this if you're creating browser extensions using Python, or offline web apps using PyScript without internet access.
+This repository gives a template for running PyScript and all its runtime dependencies locally e.g. to create browser extensions using Python, or offline web apps using PyScript without internet access.

 To download the runtime files on POSIX using wget...
 ```shell